carriercomm/go-to/ProjectReport.md

 LXC toolkit – which is a low-level API for creating containers.

 Using `Vagrant` and `Docker` significantly simply and reduce time for a setup.
-As well as provide reproduceble set up.
+As well as provide reproducible set up.

 ##Detailed steps to set up development environment

 __Install VirtualBox-4.3.4__

   * Download package for your OS from <http://download.virtualbox.org/virtualbox/4.3.4/>
-  * Follow instruction for yous OS to install: <https://www.virtualbox.org/manual/ch02.html>
+  * Follow instruction for your OS to install: <https://www.virtualbox.org/manual/ch02.html>

 __Installing Vagrant-1.3.5__